robertfeldt/GATTI/templates/caseStudy.md

 ## Part 3
 Interview developers/testers of YTT

 * **Q3.1.
 Reach out to the developers of YTT and ask them about their reasons for developing YTT.
 Why this particular type of testing technology?
-Which situations is it good for and less good for?** Waiting for an answer
+Which situations is it good for and less good for?** Waiting for an answer.
+I sent an email to research_requests@mozilla.com :email:

 * **Q3.2 Ask them how mature they think YTT is?
 Is it suitable for use by companies developing real-world software at scale?
-Why / why not?** Waiting for an answer
+Why / why not?** Waiting for an answer.
+I sent an email to research_requests@mozilla.com :email:

 * **Q3.3.
 Ask them how they plan to evolve and develop YTT going forward.
-What are the main improvements needed to take the tool to the next level?** Waiting for an answer
+What are the main improvements needed to take the tool to the next level?** Waiting for an answer.
+I sent an email to research_requests@mozilla.com :email: